Tournamatch/simple-tournament-brackets/readme.txt

 Competitors are seeded in the order entered in the **Competitors** text area box displayed after clicking **Start**.

+== Screenshots ==

+1. A 16 competitor tournament.
+The cursor is hovering over Player7 and the brackets highlight Player7's path through the brackets.
+Use Simple Tournament Brackets plugin to run 4, 8, 16, 32, 64, 128, or 256 competitor tournaments.
+2. Advance competitors through the brackets by viewing the brackets while authenticated as an admin.
+Hover the cursor over the gear icon to see the match dropdown menu.
+3. The WordPress backend **All Tournaments** list.
+You can find the shortcode for each tournament here as well as the **Start**, **Reset**, and **Finish** actions.
+4. The WordPress backend **Start** tournament screen.
+Order competitors here to manually seed the tournament.
+5. Easily modify the foreground and background colors for round headers, match, match hover, and the progress bar.

 == Changelog ==

 = 1.0 =